shamir456/hotel.io_backend/README.md

 # Spring_api developed using Spring Boot
+A Rest Api developed using Spring Boot to be consumed by Angular Frontend.